Davis, Saskatchewan

-Davis is an unincorporated community south of Prince Albert, Saskatchewan, Canada.
+Davis is an unincorporated community in Saskatchewan, Canada.
 Davis was once a village but has since shrunk to a handful of houses.
-It is just northwest of the Muskoday First Nation and southeast of Prince Albert.
+It is just northwest of the Muskoday First Nation and southeast of Prince Albert in the Aspen parkland biome.
+Access is from Highway 3.

 Davis was named for Senator Thomas Osborne Davis a prominent Prince Albert merchant and Liberal Party member in the late nineteenth and early twentieth century.
-Davis is located in the Aspen parkland biome.